Personal relationships of Elvis Presley: The main women in his life

 June Juanico "recalls a time when she stood up to Elvis in front of his band of hangers-on, who even then were beginning to accompany him everywhere.
 He grabbed her arm, took her into the bathroom and declared: 'Look, you are so right, I am really sorry.'
 He kept her there for five minutes, then swaggered out, his image intact."
 Julie Parrish, Presley's co-star in Paradise Hawaiian Style, relates, "One time on set I had a real pain in my side – a side-effect, I think – and Elvis scooped me up, carried me into his trailer and shut the door.
 Outside the crew was waiting and wondering, but Elvis was oblivious to the innuendo.
 He placed his hand over my side and tried to do some healing on me."
 Playboy star and actress June Wilkinson remembered that she "met Elvis on the set of King Creole.
 He invited me to dinner at the Beverly Wilshire Hotel. ...
 Then Elvis gave me a tour of his suite, sat me on the bed in his bedroom and sang to me for two hours.
 That was it.
 The next day ... we had dinner again.
 He was very sweet, and he was friendly.
 He had more than sex on his mind.
 He got me to the airport on time, and our paths never crossed again."

 However, the singer was not always sweet and friendly towards women.
 When Christina Crawford, the adopted daughter of Joan Crawford, visited Presley, they were watching Bonanza in the TV room.
+She was not a friend of Elvis.
 "Elvis had been puffing on a cigar ... as Christina tickled him and kidded around, apparently seeking more direct attention."
 Suddenly, as Buzz Cason relates, "she slung the contents of her cocktail glass right into Elvis's face. ...
 The cigar went 'phhhtttt' and he jumped up. ...
 He grabbed her by the hair.
 'Get this bitch out of here!' he screamed, leading her toward the front door as she struggled to keep up with the rather quick pace as he was pulling her locks.
-Turmoil ensued as the 'boys' scrambled to assist trying to prevent too big of a scene."
+Turmoil ensued as the 'boys' scrambled to assist trying to prevent too big of a scene... " Elvis said to Buzz that he was sorry and not raised to treat a woman like that.
+In his book, Joe Esposito (who was the one dating Christina) confirmed that this behavior was out of Elvis' character.
+Sonny West who was also there agreed with Joe and noticed that Elvis and Christina patched things up when he saw them getting along very well on a set one week later.

 Peggy Lipton claims that Presley was "with me, at least, he was virtually impotent".
-Cassandra Peterson, better known as "Elvira', says she knew Presley for only one night and all they did was talk.
+Cassandra Peterson, better known as "Elvira", says she knew Presley for only one night and all they did was talk.
+Cassandra said to Larry King that they actually met during a party and Elvis told her to leave Vegas because she was the youngest show girl in Vegas at that time.